-In a city as great as Houston, it's difficult to know that our district is 30th in household income in the state and one of the poorest in the country.
+In a city as great as Houston, it's devastating to know that our district is 30th in household income in the state, and one of the poorest in the country.

-It’s hard to see some schools in our community struggle to provide an education that all children in all communities deserve.
+It is inexcusable that some schools in our community struggle to provide the education that every child deserves.

-How can we achieve our fullest potential if we don’t have our physical and mental health?
-Providing access to affordable healthcare to all in our community is vital to the success of our city.
+Providing access to affordable healthcare to everyone in our community is vital to the success of our city.

-In 2001 Tropical Storm Allison flooded our community.
-We had the 2016 Tax Day Flood, the 2015 Memorial Day Flood and Hurricane Harvey in 2017 shut down our city and forced people from their homes with nothing but the clothes on their backs and a bag full of the belongings they could gather.
-We've passed a bond and have some money slowly coming to our community, but that’s only a fraction of what’s needed and I am prepared to work tirelessly with members of congress to bring the real money our region needs for long term flood mitigation infrastructure.
+In 2001, Tropical Storm Allison flooded our community.
+We had the Tax Day Flood in 2016, the 2015 Memorial Day Flood, and Hurricane Harvey in 2017.
+Each storm shut down our city, and forced people from their homes with nothing but the clothes on their backs, and a bag full of all the belongings they could gather.
+We've passed a bond, and some money is slowly coming to our community, but that’s only a fraction of what’s needed.
+I am prepared to work relentlessly with members of congress to bring the money our region needs for long term flood mitigation infrastructure.

 I plan to implement a comprehensive reformation on immigration, including ...